pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - CF MySQL version: 23
 - etcd version: 16

+## v1.6.30

+Patches CVE-2016-0928.
+Additional info can be found at https://pivotal.io/security.

+This also addresses an issue with rare occurrences of application containers being assigned duplicate IP addresses.

 ## v1.6.29

 Improved reliability of Elastic Runtime.
+Patches CVE-2016-4468.
+Additional info can be found at https://pivotal.io/security.

 ## v1.6.28 Patch